 Force Bid/Jump Bid

-“Forced Bid/Jump Bid” is a bidding strategy by which a bidder increases the bid by more than the next accepted bid (placing your bid at $150 when the next accepted bid is $125).
+“Forced Bid/Jump Bid” is a bidding strategy by which a bidder increases the bid by more than the next accepted bid (for example, placing your bid at $150 when the next accepted bid is $125).
 This practice is used by some bidders to discourage others from bidding in hopes of acquiring an item at a lower price.
 There are many theories on the effectiveness of this practice and a bidder who wishes to apply it does so at their own discretion.
 The auctioneer will not lower the price of an item that has been won by a “forced” bid with no other competing bids.

 An auction that takes place at a designated place and time, where bidders can browse the auction lots and place their bids in person with an auctioneer calling bids and leading the process.